ArminsG/RedmineTimeSpliter/README.md

 This code is directed to demo.redmineup.com

-Token is accessible in right upper coner from My Account -> API access key -> Show
+Token is accessible in right upper corner from My Account -> API access key -> Show